Latin Grammy Awards

-The Latin Grammy Awards (stylized as Latin GRAMMYs) are an award presented by the Latin Recording Academy to recognize outstanding achievement in the Latin music industry.
-The Latin Grammy honors works recorded in Spanish or Portuguese from anywhere around the world that has been released in Ibero-America.
-Ibero-America, as defined by the Latin Recording Academy, encompasses Latin America, Spain, Portugal, and the Latino community in Canada and the United States.
-Submissions of products recorded in languages, dialects or idiomatic expressions recognized in Ibero America, such as Catalan, Basque, Galician, Valencian, Nahuatl, Guarani, Quechua or Mayan may be accepted by a majority vote.
-Both the regular Grammy Award and the Latin Grammy Award have similar nominating and voting processes, in which the selections are decided by peers within the Latin music industry.
+The Latin Grammy Awards (stylized as Latin GRAMMYs) are awards presented by the Latin Recording Academy to honor excellence in the Latin music industry.
+The awards recognize outstanding achievements in recordings primarily in Spanish or Portuguese, released anywhere in the world but associated with Ibero-America—a region defined by the Academy to include Latin America, Spain, Portugal, and the Latino communities in the United States and Canada.
+Works recorded in other recognized languages or dialects of Ibero-America, such as Catalan, Basque, Galician, Valencian, Nahuatl, Guarani, Quechua, or Mayan, may also be eligible through a majority vote.

-The first annual Latin Grammys ceremony was held at the Staples Center in Los Angeles on September 13, 2000.
-Broadcast by CBS, that first ceremony became the first primarily Spanish language primetime program carried on an English language American television network.
-The 23rd Annual Latin Grammy Awards was held on November 17, 2022 at Michelob Ultra Arena in Las Vegas.
+The Latin Grammy Awards follow a peer-based nomination and voting process, similar to that of the regular Grammy Awards, with winners selected by members of the Latin Recording Academy.
+The inaugural ceremony took place on September 13, 2000, at the Staples Center in Los Angeles and was broadcast by CBS, marking the first primarily Spanish-language primetime program on an English-language U.S. network.

-Since 2005, the awards have been broadcast in the United States by Univision.
-In 2013, 9.8 million people watched the Latin Grammy Awards on Univision, making the channel a top-three network for the night in the U.S.
+Since 2005, the Latin Grammy Awards have been broadcast in the United States by Univision.
+The program has become one of the network's highest-rated events, with the 2013 telecast attracting 9.8 million viewers, making Univision one of the top-big three networks in the country that night.
+The 26th Annual Latin Grammy Awards are scheduled to be held on November 13, 2025, at the MGM Grand Garden Arena in Las Vegas.

 History

-The Latin Academy of Recording Arts & Sciences (now The Latin Recording Academy) was formed by the National Academy of Recording Arts & Sciences (now The Recording Academy) in 1997.
+The Latin Academy of Recording Arts & Sciences (now the Latin Recording Academy) was formed by the National Academy of Recording Arts & Sciences (now The Recording Academy) in 1997.
 It was founded by Michael Greene and Producers & Songwriters Rudy Pérez & Mauricio Abaroa.
 Rudy Pérez was the Grammy Florida chapter's first President of the Board.
 The concept of a separate Grammy Awards for Latin music began in 1989.
 According to organizers, the Latin Grammy Awards was established as the Latin music universe was deemed too large to fit on the Grammy Awards.
-The Latin Recording Academy defines Latin music as music in Spanish or Portuguese.
+The Latin Recording Academy defines Latin music as music in Spanish or Portuguese regardless of an artist's origin.

 The Latin Grammy Awards mainly encompasses music released in Latin America, Spain, Portugal and the Latino United States.
 In 2000, it was announced that the 1st Annual Latin Grammy Awards would take place at the Staples Center on September 13, 2000.
 On July 7, 2000, the nominations were announced in Miami, Florida, United States.
 The Latin Grammys were introduced with over 39 categories included limited to Spanish and Portuguese-speaking recordings.
 The first telecast took place at the Staples Center and was broadcast.
 The following year's show was canceled due to the September 11, 2001 attacks, which was the same day the show was to take place.
-In 2002, the academy elected its first independent Board of Trustees.
+In 2002, the academy elected its first independent board of trustees.
 In 2005, the broadcast was moved from CBS to Univision where the whole telecast was in Spanish.